azret/esp8266/README.md

 # Windows Build Environment for ESP8266

-A standalone build environment for developing custom bootloaders & firmware for ESP8266 on Windows
+A standalone build environment for developing custom bootloaders & firmware for ESP8266 on Windows.

 ```c
 #include "app.h"